Rose Center for Earth and Space: Exclusion of Pluto as a planet

-Hayden Planetarium
+Hayden Planetarium and Big Bang Theater

-The new Hayden Planetarium (often called "The Hayden Sphere" or "The Great Sphere") is one of the two main attractions within the Rose Center.
-The original Hayden Planetarium was established by the State of New York in 1933, with some of the funding coming from philanthropist Charles Hayden.
-The top half of the Hayden Sphere houses the Star Theater, which uses high-resolution fulldome video to project "space shows" based on scientific visualization of current astrophysical data, in addition to a customized Zeiss Star Projector system replicating an accurate night sky as seen from Earth.
+The new Hayden Planetarium (often called "The Hayden Sphere" or "The Great Sphere") and the original Big Bang Theater are the two main attractions within the Rose Center.
+The original Hayden Planetarium of 1933 was established by the State of New York with start-up funding from philanthropist Charles Hayden.
+The top half of the Hayden Sphere houses the Star Theater, which uses a high-resolution fulldome video projector to present "space shows" based on scientific visualization of current astrophysical data; and a customized Zeiss Star Projector system that accurately replicates a typical night sky as seen from Earth.
+The Hayden Planetarium offers a number of public presentations and prerecorded shows.

 The Big Bang Theater occupies the bottom half of the Hayden Sphere.
-Utilizing a screen that measures 36 ft in diameter over an 8 ft bowl, a four-minute program depicts the birth of the universe, with narration by Liam Neeson.
-The Big Bang Theater serves as an introduction to the Heilbrun Cosmic Pathway, a spiral which wraps around the sphere, connecting the second and first floors of the Rose Center.
-The cosmic pathway provides a timeline of the universe's history from the Big Bang to the present day.
-The Heilbrun Cosmic Pathway is one of the most popular exhibits in the Rose Center, which opened February 19, 2000.
+It typically opens a public program by presenting a video that depicts the birth of the universe, with narration by Liam Neeson and utilizing a 36 ft diameter screen standing over an 8 ft bowl.
+The Big Bang Theater also serves to introduce visitors to the Heilbrun Cosmic Pathway, a spiral walkway that wraps around the sphere, connecting the first and second floors of the Rose Center.
+It provides a timeline history of the universe from the Big Bang to the present day.
+The Heilbrun Cosmic Pathway is one of the most popular exhibits in the Rose Center.

-The Hayden Planetarium offers a number of public presentations and prerecorded shows.

 Arthur Ross Terrace

-The Arthur Ross Terrace is adjacent to the Rose Center for Earth and Space, and built over the new parking garage on 81st Street.
-This rooftop plaza is designed to be a stage set that celebrates both astronomy and Earth's natural history, as well as an outdoor gathering place for museum visitors.
-Renowned landscape architect Kathryn Gustafson formed the concept for the Terrace after seeing an illustration of shadows cast by a lunar eclipse.
-A terrace covering 47,000 ft2 was designed by landscape architects Charles Morris Anderson and Kathryn Gustafson; the latter received the American Society of Landscape Architects (ASLA) Design Merit Award in 2003.
+The Arthur Ross Terrace is built over the new parking garage on 81st Street and is adjacent to the Rose Center.
+This rooftop plaza is designed to serve both as an outdoor gathering place for museum visitors and as a stage set that celebrates both astronomy and Earth's natural history.
+Renowned landscape architect Kathryn Gustafson formulated the concept for the Terrace after seeing an illustration of shadows cast by a lunar eclipse.
+A terrace covering 47,000 ft2 was then designed by landscape architects Charles Morris Anderson and Gustafson; the latter received the American Society of Landscape Architects (ASLA) Design Merit Award in 2003.